 Washington has a unique landscape that makes it a scenic destination for motorcycle riders.
 From the coastal areas of the Port of Tacoma to the majesty of Mount Rainier, motorcyclists can enjoy roads that truly combine sea and sky.

 Unfortunately, these roads are not always safe.
-Auto accidents are a leading cause of serious injury throughout Washington.
+Motor vehicle accidents are a leading cause of serious injury throughout Washington.
 And, although any collision has the potential for severe injuries and even death, motorcyclists tend to be at the highest risk.

 The lawyers at Fuller & Fuller understand that the aftermath of a motorcycle wreck is often traumatic.
 Hiring an attorney is likely one of the last things on your mind.
 However, an attorney can give you IMMEDIATE guidance on insurance coverage, your rights as an accident victim, and how you can prove your injury and financial loss from the accident.